ovh/docs/pages/web/web-paas/development-cli/guide.en-us.md

 order: 5
 ---

-**Last updated 26th March 2021**
+**Last updated 31st March 2021**

 ## Objective

-The CLI is the official tool to use and manage your Web PaaS projects directly from your terminal.
+The CLI is the official tool to use and manage your $partner_full projects directly from your terminal.
 Anything you can do within the management console can be done with the CLI.

 Behinds the scenes it uses both the Git interface and our REST API.
 The source code of the CLI is hosted on [GitHub](https://github.com/ovh/webpaas-cli).